AMPW-german/KittenExtensions/README.md

 Current Features:
 - Allows adding new xml asset types that can be used by any mod XML
-- Adds a `<ShaderEx>` asset that allows adding additional texture bindings to the fragment shader of a gauge component
+- Adds a `<ShaderEx>` asset that allows adding additional texture and uniform buffer bindings to the fragment shader of a gauge component

 ## Installation